 It is just about impossible to go wrong with this beautiful tribute to the USA.
 Do give it a listen.

 From the musical Civil War, this song of a dying young soldier is most powerful, indeed.
 It makes a fine contest companion to the Civil War Medley of rousing uptunes.
-Both Power Play and The Alliance have sung it in international competition.
+Both Power Play and The Alliance sang it in international competition.

 A great Statler Brothers’ tune honoring music, this song is heavy on old-fashioned values and references.